PacktPublishing/The-Kaggle-Book-2nd-Edition/Chapter_10/README.md

-# Ensembling with Blending and Stacking Solutions
+# Chapter 10: Ensembling with Blending and Stacking Solutions

-This chapter explains ensembling techniques for multiple models such as averaging, blending, and stacking.
-We will provide you with some theory, some practice, and some code examples you can use as templates when building your own solutions on Kaggle.
+This chapter illustrates how ensembling models can boost results beyond tuning hyperparameters alone.
+It reviews fundamental concepts like bagging and gradient boosting.
+Techniques for multiple models discussed include **averaging models** (useful when models are highly diverse), **blending** (splitting data for a meta-learner), and the more complex **stacking** (using cross-validation to generate out-of-fold predictions for a meta-model).
+The concept of ensemble selection is also introduced, where models are iteratively added to an ensemble if they improve the holdout score.
+The chapter emphasizes that ensembling is often considered an "art form."